-There are 86 bridges and trestles in King County's Regional Trails System, including 15 spans that are now more than 90 years old.
-King County Parks inspects, monitors load rates, repairs, and replaces these structures on an on-going basis.
+There are 94 bridges and trestles in King County's Regional Trails System, including 41 spans that are now more than 90 years old.
+King County Parks inspects, monitors, load rates, repairs, and replaces these structures on an on-going basis.

-in our 2014-2019 Levy we committed to repairing or replacing 14 bridges and trestles on our regional trails.
-By the end of 2016 we will have completed repairs and replacements on 10 of these 14 bridges including:
+In our 2014-2019 Levy we committed to repairing or replacing 14 bridges and trestles on our regional trails.
+By the end of 2017 we completed repairs and replacements on all 14of these bridges including:

 - A major rehabilitation on the 400-foot Tokul Creek bridge